gvelard2/PCA-Kmeans-Hysteresis-Data/README.md

 # PCA-Kmeans-Hysteresis-Data
-Script for large radiant hysteresis data analysis
+Script for large Radiant hysteresis data analysis via PCA and Kmeans

 Place any data within the same working directory of the .ipynb file for use